Exploring Whistler during the summer

 The vibrant resort town of Whistler and its stunning surrounding region is predominantly known as a world-class winter destination, attracting millions of ski and snowboard enthusiasts to its slopes every year.
 But there’s so much more to Whistler than the snow.
 Come spring, when the snow cover melts away, temperatures start to rise and the days get longer, a whole new world of adventure opens up.
 Opportunities range from scenic sightseeing, hiking, canoeing and wildlife spotting, to adrenaline-fuelled mountain biking, climbing, zip-lining and white-water rafting.
 Of course, there’s plenty on offer for those who want to take it easy as well, whether it be a serene paddle down tranquil waterways, lounging and picnicking on the shores of a mountain lake, or sampling some of the region’s most exciting cuisine in one of the village’s acclaimed restaurants.
 Whatever your fancy, Whistler is the perfect place to experience the best of summer in British Columbia.

-Situated in the heart of a spectacular National Park, Whistler sits nestled at the feet of two immense mountains: Whistler and Blackcomb.
+Situated in the heart in the heart of the Coast Mountains, Whistler sits nestled at the feet of two immense mountains: Whistler and Blackcomb.
 The entire region is brimming with high impact scenery, with towering volcanic peaks, ancient glaciers, raging rivers, teal-blue lakes and dense coniferous forests greeting you at every turn.

 This sightseeing trip is perfect for those short on time or for those who simply want to experience the ultimate mountain highs without the sweat!
 From the top of Whistler Mountain take in sweeping vistas over the mighty peaks and glaciers of Black Tusk, the Tantalus Range and the magnificent Garibaldi Provincial Park.
 Meanwhile, from the 7th Heaven Summit on Blackcomb Mountain spend time admiring the 360-degree perspective across the lush Fitzsimmons Valley and beyond.
 Iconic photo opportunities abound at every turn, so be sure to allow plenty of time on top.
 There are also free and custom guided tours to help you make the most of your visit, as well as interpretive circular walks, dedicated lookout points, places to eat and a full calendar of seasonal events.